Russia's Olympic Committee to support its neutral athletes at Winter Games

 "A boycott is not a solution," Smirnov said.
 "That (would mean) new sanctions and problems for our athletes."

-In the weeks leading up to the IOC ban, more than 20 Russian athletes who competed at the 2014 Sochi Games were banned for life from the Olympics for allegedly breaching anti-doping rules.
+In recent weeks more than 30 Russian athletes who competed at the 2014 Sochi Games have been banned for life from the Olympics for allegedly breaching anti-doping rules.

+And the IOC slapped lifetime bans on six Russian female ice hockey players a few hours after the Russian announcement on Tuesday.

 Russian authorities have vehemently denied any state support for doping and have pledged to co-operate with international sports bodies to counter the use of banned performance-enhancing drugs.